jazzband/django-polymorphic/README.rst

 	[ <Project:         id 1, topic: "John's Gathering">,
 	  <ArtProject:      id 2, topic: "Sculpting with Tim", artist: "T. Turner">,
 	  <ResearchProject: id 3, topic: "Swallow Aerodynamics", supervisor: "Dr. Winter"> ]

+In general: django_polymorphic implements seamless polymorphic inheritance for Django models.

+The effect: objects are always returned back from the database just as you created them, with the same type/class and fields.

 It doesn't matter how these objects are retrieved: be it through the model's own managers/querysets, ForeignKeys, ManyToManyFields or OneToOneFields.